XNSIO/java-perf/README.md

 # Java Performance

 When you run the main method, you will notice that [StaticStreamDataMapper](src/com/xnsio/perf/StaticStreamDataMapper.java) is performing the best from time perspective.
-[StreamDataMapper](src/com/xnsio/perf/StreamDataMapper.java) is performing the best from memory perspective?
+[StreamDataMapper](src/com/xnsio/perf/StreamDataMapper.java) is performing the best from memory perspective.

 I'm not sure why [Loop with if-else](src/com/xnsio/perf/PrimitiveDataMapper.java) is performing so badly.
 Why is the compiler not optimising it?